sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 Component interactions describe functionality between components relating to collection, evaluation, or other downstream processes.

 ### Initiate Ad-Hoc Collection
 The Orchestrator supplies a payload of collection instructions to a topic or set of topics to which Posture Collection Services are subscribed.
 The receiving PCS components perform the required collection based on their capabilities.
-The PCS then forms a payload of collected posture attributes (including endpoint identifying information) and publishes that payload to the topic(s) to which the Posture Attribute Repository is subscribed, for persistence.
+Each PCS then forms a payload of collected posture attributes (including endpoint identifying information) and publishes that payload to the topic(s) to which the Posture Attribute Repository is subscribed, for persistence.

 ### Coordinate Periodic Collection
 Similar to ad-hoc collection, the Orchestrator supplies a payload of collection instructions similar to those of ad-hoc collection.
 Additional information elements containing collection identification and periodicity are included.